 About the Contest

-The National Park Service and National Fossil Day partners are sponsoring an art contest to celebrate the 8th annual National Fossil Day.
-National Fossil Days is scheduled for Wednesday, October 11, 2017, during Earth Science Week.
-The theme for this contest is: “The Age of Reptiles–More Than Just Dinosaurs."
+The National Park Service and National Fossil Day partners are sponsoring an art contest to celebrate the 9th annual National Fossil Day.
+National Fossil Day is scheduled for Wednesday, October 17, 2018, during Earth Science Week.
+The theme for this year's art contest is: “The Age of Reptiles–More Than Just Dinosaurs."
 This theme will allow us to recognize some of the incredible non-dinosaur reptiles of the Mesozoic that are sometimes incorrectly referred to as dinosaurs, and more frequently overshadowed by the dinosaurs!
 The 2018 National Fossil Day logo features one of the more famous non-dinosaur reptiles from the Mesozoic.Please see below for contest guidelines.

 Click here to download the art contest entry form.

 The contest is open to any interested person, of all ages.
 Entries will be judged based on originality, creativity, and how well the submission addresses this year’s contest theme.
 You must be a resident of the United States to enter.